 The heart of science is skepticism.
 No, of course you should not accept any part of science on faith!
-On the other hand, it takes a great deal of work to convince yourself that some "law" of science is true or not if you are a layman, so in the meantime, accepting the opinions of the "experts" is a reasonable fall-back.
+On the other hand, it takes a great deal of work to convince yourself that some "law" of science is true or not if you are a layman, so in the meantime, accepting the facts given by the "experts" is a reasonable fall-back.
 The trick, of course, is to pick the right experts.

 While doing this, when faced with facts they dislike, some human beings insists on killing the messenger and denouncing his message out of hand.
 This hatred towards science is not a healthy trend.

 Science should be challenged only by scientific means and in a scientific way.
-If everybody tries to propagate his or her theory by challenging science, there will be utter chaos like we are now seeing in the Western countries.
+If everybody tries to propagate his or her theory by challenging science, there will be utter chaos like we are now seeing in the Western countries and to some extent in this part of the world too.
 A line should be drawn and if anybody crosses that line, they need to be put back in place or chaos will prevail and future generations will turn into morons and idiots without proper scientific knowledge.